whileMeAwakeMeCode/utils/README.md

                         else, return synchronized

-  - reqTypeFrom : request an element of a specific type with any other elements nested within / as content "preventText": return an array of a given length instead of including provided number as a string within
+  - reqTypeFrom : request an element of a specific type with any other elements nested within / as content "preventText": return an array of a given length instead of including provided number as a string within OR prevent object text forms [Object object] and render the real object